Geometric Solution of Turbulence as Diffusion in Loop Space: Introduction

 A central result of this framework is its prediction of two distinct but related spectra of exponents.
 For the spatial scaling of velocity correlations, where phenomenological models typically assume a single dominant power law for each statistical moment, the theory reveals an infinite, discrete spectrum of \textbf{intermittency exponents}.
 The leading exponent in this series, which governs the dominant large-scale behavior, can be regarded as the "ground state" of the scaling law.
 The subsequent exponents then define a hierarchy of corrections to this leading behavior, akin to quantum corrections, which become relevant at finer scales.
 In the same manner, the theory determines a full spectrum of \textbf{decay exponents} for the temporal evolution of integrated quantities, such as the kinetic energy.
 Here too, the principal exponent, which corresponds to the observed decay law ($E \propto t^{-5/4}$), acts as the ground state, with the rest of the spectrum describing higher-order corrections to the temporal decay.
 Crucially, these two spectra, traditionally considered independent, emerge from the same underlying number-theoretic structure of the Euler ensemble.
 This solution establishes a direct connection between the fine-scale spatial statistics and the long-term temporal decay of the turbulent flow.

 The Euler ensemble solution provides an explicit analytic expression for the full spectrum of these exponents, relating them to rational numbers and the complex zeros of the Riemann zeta function.
-The imaginary parts of the complex exponents predict oscillations in correlation functions on a logarithmic scale, a theoretical result consistent with recent observations from wind-tunnel experiments by the Max Planck turbulence group (Fig. \ref{fig:oscillations}).
+The imaginary parts of the complex exponents predict oscillations in correlation functions on a logarithmic scale.